reasec/certificate-pinning-spring-web-client/README.md

 ### PublicKeySha

-Use this tool to get the public key sha of a giving url, this will allow to configure the client.
+Use this tool to get the public key sha of a giving url or a pem file, this will allow to configure the client.

 - Compile the tool